systox1124/AOP-helpFinder/README.md

 You need to complete the parameters with completed the param.py file You will find example file in the example_file folder

-python3 aophelpfinder.py param.py
+` $ python3 aophelpfinder.py param.py`

-python3 scoring.py --input (the file from aophelpfinder) --mode (event-event or stressor-event)
+`$ python3 scoring.py --input (the file from aophelpfinder) --mode (event-event or stressor-event)`

-Some figures are also available with the different figures scripts
+Some figures are also available with the different figures scripts.